Krakow is a uniquely charming city that will make you want to visit again and again.

-Read more about the The Jagiellonian University Museum in my post on Krakow’s great museums.
+Find out more about the The Jagiellonian University Museum in my post on Krakow’s best museums.

 The Franciscan Church in Krakow

-The super knowledgeable Jola was the tour guide assigned to me by Krakow’s tourist board, and she took me into St. Francis Church while guiding me around the city.
+The super knowledgeable Jola was the tour guide assigned to me by Krakow’s tourism board, and she took me into St. Francis Church while guiding me around the city.

-The interior walls, ceiling and glass windows feature incredibly colourful paintings by Polish artist Wyspiański (whose art also decorates St. Mary’s Basilica).
+The interior walls, ceiling and glass windows feature incredibly colourful paintings by Polish artist Wyspiański (whose art I first encountered at St. Mary’s Basilica).